christian-schlichtherle/bali-di-site/guide/scala.md

 Note that the implementation respects the alias defined by the `@Lookup("tempValue")` annotation before.

+> [!NOTE]
-> Also, note that a dependency may have type parameters and parameter lists:
+> A dependency may have type parameters and parameter lists:
 > The parameter lists are also forwarded in this case - more on that later.

 In Scala, a module context is either: